-KeyArena will reattach its suspended roof by late February.
+KeyArena will begin reattaching its roof by late February.
 Then we might know a completion date.

 “It takes about a month,’’ Huber said.
 “But we’ll have several of them being worked on at the same time.’’

 The privately funded project, originally pegged at $600 million, has seen costs soar due to its complexity as well as upgrades ordered by OVG and NHL Seattle.
-Timing for completion remains an issue, with the groups hoping to host the NHL draft and expansion draft there in late June 2021 ahead of a debut season four months later.
+Timing for completion remains an issue, with the groups hoping to hold the NHL draft and expansion draft there in late June 2021 ahead of a debut season four months later.

-The Seattle Storm also need to be in the arena by June 2021 to play that year’s season there.
+The Seattle Storm also needs to be in the arena by June 2021 for the start of its season.
 Johnsen said it will take about a year to build up the arena — barring unforeseen circumstances — once the roof is reconnected by spring.

 “On a project like this, everyday there’s challenge,’’ Johnsen said.
 “The building was built well and the roof was built well.
 And I think that’s helping us out with how we’re saving it.
 It wasn’t like it was overly fragile.
 It was pretty robust.
 And that was a pleasant — not surprise, but confirmation.’’